arassec/igor/documentation/docs/developer/connector.md

 ![search action](./images/search-action.png)

-A new connector instance can be configured as parameter for the action.
+The new connector instance can be configured as parameter for the action.

 The processed data item of our action then looks like this:

 ![search action sim result](./images/search-action-sim-result.png)